MieMieeeee/ComfyUI-GithubProxyMonkeyPatch/README.md

 # ComfyUI-GithubProxyMonkeyPatch

-This project provides a monkey patch for `aiohttp`'s `ClientSession` to modify GitHub URLs to use a proxy.
+This project provides a monkey patch for `aiohttp`'s `ClientSession` to modify GitHub URLs to use a proxy - https://ghfast.top/.

 ## Features